Chaos in Systems with Quantum Group Symmetry: Acknowledgements

 \section{Acknowledgements}

-We thank Barak Gabai, Andreas Läuchli, Jiaxin Qiao, Bernardo Zan for discussions.
+We thank Barak Gabai, Igor Klebanov, Andreas Läuchli, Rafael Nepomechie, Bendeguz Offertaler, Jiaxin Qiao, Ruth Shir, Grigory Tarnopolsky, Bernardo Zan for discussions and comments on the draft.
 AZ would like to thank Elena Petrova for valuable discussions and for suggesting useful references.
 The work of VG is supported by Simons Foundation grant 994310 (Simons Collaboration on Confinement and QCD Strings).